-Class A shares have a 12b-1 plan, under which a share-holder servicing fee of up to 0.25% is deducted from class assets each year.
+Class A shares have a 12b-1 plan, under which a shareholder servicing fee of up to 0.25% is deducted from class assets each year.
 Because the shareholder servicing fee is continuous in nature, it may, over time, increase the cost of your investment and may cost you more than paying other types of sales charges.

-Class A shares have an up-front sales charge that varies with the amount you invest:
+Class A shares of DWS Emerging Markets Equity Fund, DWS Global Macro Fund, DWS Global Small Cap Fund and DWS Latin America Equity Fund have an up-front sales charge that varies with the amount you invest: